-When considering your personal data, staff should ensure that the information that you have provided to the University remains accurate and up-to-date.
+When considering your personal data, staff should ensure the information provided to the University remains accurate and up to date.
 You should inform the University as soon as possible if details, such as your address, change.
 You can make changes to your personal details online via Unified.

 When handling other people's personal data, staff are required to maintain confidentiality and abide by the GDPR principles.
 These responsibilities are set out in our Data Protection Policy.

 If you have any queries about this privacy notice or how we process your personal data, or you wish to request access to the personal data we hold about you, please speak to your line manager or a member of HR first.

 If you then wish to exercise your rights as a data subject, please use the Data Subject Request form on our website under policies and regulations.

 If you have further questions, please email firstname.lastname@example.org.

 If you are not satisfied, you can make a complaint to the Information Commissioner.
 You can find out more about your rights under data protection legislation from the Information Commissioner's Office website.